Tim Berard Ph.D., Associate Professor of Sociology, Kent State University

 Early Tenure, Kent State University

-Presidential Teaching & Graduate Fellow, Boston University
+Presidential Teaching Fellow & Presidential Graduate Fellow, Boston University

 Shils-Coleman Prize from ASA Theory Section